Engagement and Communication

 - The shared chat workspace keeps direct messages and group threads in one place.

-- Group chats work well for ministry teams, internal coordination, and recurring planning.
+- Group chats work well for ministry teams, church-wide updates, internal coordination, and recurring planning.

 Direct Messages